 "Green Light" for Development of High Grade Tuvatu Gold Deposit

-- Mining Lease Approved in March 2015
+- Mining Lease Approved

 - 21-Year Surface Lease Agreement

 Lion One's main asset is the Tuvatu Gold Project, located on the island of Viti Levu in Fiji.
 The project is accessed by a 15 km drive from Lion One's headquarters adjacent to the Nadi International Airport, 35 km from the port of Lautoka.
 The project is fully permitted for development, with the approval of the Tuvatu mining lease by Fiji's Minister of Lands and Mineral Resources in March 2015.